samuelrajendrn/spotify_sql_analysis/README.md

 * Applied **CTEs (Common Table Expressions)** for advanced calculations
 * Measured variation in energy levels across albums

-## Data Considerations

-* Some tracks appear multiple times due to **artist collaborations**
-* To ensure accurate analysis, tracks were aggregated where necessary and artist names were combined
-* Data cleaning was performed by removing invalid records (e.g., duration = 0)

 ## Featured SQL Queries

 The following queries highlight some of the key SQL techniques used throughout the project, including aggregations, data transformation, Common Table Expressions (CTEs), and window functions.